jbutko/slot-machine-assessment/README.md

 ## Styling

 The app is styled using [styled-components](https://styled-components.com/) approach.
 For UI elements, for example buttons and form elements, I chose [rebass framework](https://rebassjs.org/) which makes use of [styled-system](https://styled-system.com/).
 I think the combination of styled-components and styled-system is by far the best approach to style the (not only react) apps these days.
-To make an app responsive takes much less time because of quick [declarative notation](https://github.com/jbutko/slot-machine-assessment/blob/master/src/pages/HomePage.tsx#L12).
+It tooks me almost no time to make the app responsive thanks to quick [declarative notation](https://github.com/jbutko/slot-machine-assessment/blob/master/src/pages/HomePage.tsx#L12).

+## React

 The entire app is written with typescript and it's classless - only functional components and hooks were utilized.
 For [global state](https://github.com/jbutko/slot-machine-assessment/blob/master/src/store/app.store.tsx) I choose combination of `useReducer` and `useContext` hooks.